iloathereality/blog/content/01-why-null-sucks.md

 However there is a flaw in this assumption: `null` (unsurprisingly, given the theme of this post).

 You see, `null` makes all reference types inhabited, even the ones that are not well-formed.
-As shown in the [Java and Scala’s Type Systems are Unsound] `null` allows you to falsify the proof of type relationship, allowing to coerce any two types to each other.
+As shown in the [Java and Scala’s Type Systems are Unsound] paper `null` allows you to falsify the proof of type relationship, allowing to coerce any two types to each other.

 [Java and Scala’s Type Systems are Unsound]: https://raw.githubusercontent.com/namin/unsound/master/doc/unsound-oopsla16.pdf